Please introduce yourself and tell us about your business. What is it called and what services do you offer?

-As a business owner my business accomplishments have ranged over the years, from working with Award winning entertainers on their music videos to producing and self publishing 3 Amazon best selling books in the last 3 years.
+As a business owner, my business accomplishments have ranged over the years, from working with Award-winning entertainers on their music videos to producing and self-publishing 3 Amazon best-selling books in the last 3 years.
 I have also appreciated the power of developing my own system that allows my business to run more efficiently.

 How soon after you started did you start seeing profits?
 Or when do you project to begin earning a profit?

 I started ICY Public Relations in 2007, so I worked on it while I was with the classic music company.
-Profits officially started coming in 2010, once I opened up our pr offers to include project and brand management.
+Profits officially started coming in 2010, once I opened up our Pr offers to include project and brand management.
 We found our sweet spot.

 How did you decide how to price your services?
 How did you determine what your services were worth?

 That was a bit tough because I went full-time into my business just when the economy went into a depression.
-At that point I decided to have 2 price points.
+At that point, I decided to have 2 price points.
 One for my new solopreneurs and the second for my high-end clients.
 Trying to decide the value of our services, I did some research on what others in my industry were charging.

 I used google, I called some older publicists, then I also estimated how long things take to get done and I averaged out to what I felt comfortable with.
 The biggest determination was helping my clients understand VALUE, so my costs are the least of their concerns.

-What mistakes,if any, have you made with your business?
+What mistakes, if any, have you made with your business?
 What have some of your biggest challenges been?
 What did you learn from the experience and how did you bounce back?

 Oh!
 I have made so many mistakes.
 My biggest was spending too much time developing proposals for prospects that I did not vet properly.
 I found out that some publicists use my template to pitch their own clients.

 I was flabbergasted when a couple of prospects sent me the proposals from other publicist so I could see what they put together.
 I was reading it like “OMG! these persons used my proposal layout and words verbatim”.
-I have since developed a more secure process to our proposal submissions.
+I have since developed a more secure process for our proposal submissions.
 The biggest challenge was and has been time management and learning to delegate.
 I am so much better at this now.

-I have hired 3 new team mates and I learn to take time for myself to recharge.
+I have hired 3 new teammates and I learn to take time for myself to recharge.
 Because I realize, if I am not balanced, my business suffers for it.
 So I strive for balance, and I pay people to do what they are great at so I can focus on the “business” of my business.